On the Beach (Chris Rea song): York version

 In 1999, German dance music group York sampled the guitar riff for their track "O.T.B.
-(On the Beach)".
-In June 2000, it debuted and peaked at No. 4 on the UK Singles Chart for two weeks and sold over 200,000 copies to earn a silver certification from the British Phonographic Industry (BPI).
+(On the Beach)", which was produced by Mauro Picotto under the name "CRW".
+In June 2000, the song debuted and peaked at No. 4 on the UK Singles Chart for two weeks and sold over 200,000 copies to earn a silver certification from the British Phonographic Industry (BPI).
 Rea played guitar with York for their performance of the track on Top of the Pops.
 He also stated on British radio that he had intended to go to Ibiza with York for live promotions but was unable due to a recent heart attack.